fstubner/npm-run-mcp-server/README.md

 }
 ```

-**Note**: The server automatically detects the current project's `package.json` using `process.cwd()`, so no hardcoded paths are needed.
-It works seamlessly across all your projects.
+**Note**: The server automatically detects the current project's `package.json` using workspace environment variables (like `WORKSPACE_FOLDER_PATHS`) or by walking up from the current working directory.
+No hardcoded paths are needed - it works seamlessly across all your projects.

 Then open Copilot Chat, switch to Agent mode, and start the `npm-scripts` server from the tools panel.